1. Gautama Buddha was born in __________.

 Explanation: After Muslim invasions destroyed monastic centers.

-84. Buddhism survived the longest in India in:
+84. Buddhism survived the longest in India in__________.

 A) Tamil Nadu